ByteDev/ByteDev.ArgValidation/README.md

 ## Usage

-All argument validation can be performed through the `ArgValidator` class.
+All argument validation can be performed through the `ArgMustBe` class.
 This class has a number of static methods:

-- DependencyNotNull
 - GreaterThan
 - GreaterThanOrEqual
 - In